clap-rs/clap-book/src/ch00-00-introduction.md

 ---

 Welcome to the book all about building powerful, intuitive, and fast command line applications using the [Rust] programming language!
-This book aims to answer three distinct quesitons:
+This book aims to answer three distinct questions:

  * How should I structure and build a command line application?
  * How should I design the command line interface for my application?